-Accessibility means that people with different abilities have an equal opportunity to the physical tools and virtual environments needed to acquire the same information, visit the same places, engage in the same inter actions, and enjoy the same services as persons without different abilities.
+Accessibility means that people with different abilities have equal opportunity to the physical tools and virtual environments needed to acquire the same information, visit the same places, engage in the same interactions, and enjoy the same services as persons without different abilities.

-Affordability means the ability to pay the cost of connecting to high-speed, reliable Internet.
+Affordability means the ability to pay the cost of connecting to high-speed, reliable internet.

-Digital equity is the condition in which individuals and communities have the information technology (IT) capacity that is needed for full participation in the society and economy of the United States.
-Digital equity is necessary for civic and cultural participation, employment, lifelong learning, and access to essential services.
+Digital equity is the condition in which individials and communities have the information technology (11) capacity that is needed for full participation in the society and economy of the United States.

+Digital equity is necessary for civic and cultural participation, employment, lifeling learning, and access to essential services.

-Digital literacy means the necessary skills associated with using technology to enable people to find, evaluate, organize, create, and communicate information.
+Digital Literacy means the necessary skills associated with using technoloy to enable people to find, evaluate, organize, create and communicate information.

 Devices are types of equipment that can be used to connect to the internet.
-Examples include desktop computers, laptop computers, tablets, netbook computers, notebook computers, handheld computers, and smartphones.
+Examples include desktop computers, laptop computers, tablets, netbook computers, notebook computers, handheld computers, and smarthpones.

-Accessible/A dapted device means a computing device that is designed to be used by an individual with a disability.
+Accessible/Adapted device means a computing device that is designed to be used by an individual with a disability.
 For example, a person who is blind may use a braille keyboard device to read text on the screen.